Samsung/tizen-docs/docs/application/tizen-studio-0/setup/prerequisites.md

 <a name="emulator"></a>
 ## Emulator Requirements

-The following table lists the CPU, screen resolution, graphic card, driver, and webcam requirements for using the Tizen emulator.
+The following table lists the CPU, screen resolution, graphic card, driver, and webcam requirements for using the Tizen Emulator.

 **Table: Emulator requirements**